-In this section, you will synchronize existing models and model elements from your Visual Studio Team Services project.
+In this section, you will synchronize existing models and model elements from your Azure DevOps project.
 This is relevant in the following cases: 1) You have migrated your code from a previous version via LCS, or 2) another developer has checked-in a new model or new model elements and you would like to synchronize them to your development environment.

 Alternatively you can use the Advanced menu to synchronize specific build version or change sets.

 Once synchronization is complete, and if this leads to synchronizing new models to your environment, you need to refresh your metadata from Visual Studio.